nmsoikat/useful-git-command/git-reset.md

 `git reset --hard HEAD^` => Go back one commit.

+Note: We can got backward and forward using git reset. because of reflog feature of git. git reset --hard delete visually but we can get back using reflog. but one caution reflog has 90days expiration time by default.

 Remote branch:
 `git reset --hard commit-id`
 `git push -f origin feature`